-Children's Services -Schools
+Children's Services

+16. Providing high quality accommodation with stimulating learning environments for school pupils and members of the community to ensure educational standards continue to rise whilst recognising the increasing diversity of the school estate.

+Over the next five years the priorities will be to maximise external investment in the infrastructure from funding provided through the Department for Education (DfE) following radical reforms to how capital is allocated.
+This will build on considerable investment already made over recent years through DfE capital programmes such as the recently ceased Primary Capital Programme, Extended Schools Programme, Surestart funding and other funding whilst recognising significant reductions to both capital and revenue budgets in the education sector.

+Challenges will need to be overcome in view of the proposals put forward by DfE for procurement and project management calling for a more centralised approach and standardisation of design.
-- 17. Providing high quality accommodation with stimulating learning environments for school pupils and members of the community to ensure educational standards continue to rise.
-Over the next five years the priorities will be to maximise external investment in the infrastructure from Building Schools for the Future (BSF), Primary Capital Programme and other funding and to ensure that overall patterns of investment from all sources are both "joined-up" and take account of Council priorities.
-In this broad context, the key investment priorities over the next five years will be: - To address the backlog of urgent repairs and maintenance identified by condition surveys for all schools. - To address issues identified by schools regarding the unsuitability of teaching areas including the replacement of mobile classroom accommodation in a number of schools and the enhancement of existing provision to make it more appropriate for quality teaching and learning. - To address the issues of surplus capacity in the both the primary and secondary sectors in line with projects arising from the review of primary and secondary school places. - To explore potential for further PFI projects to replace those school buildings with the most urgent need, as identified by the principles of Asset Management Planning, including condition and suitability of existing provision and assessment of sufficiency of pupil places, and in particular to develop proposals for the BSF secondary school replacement and refurbishment programme. - To continue effective bidding for external funding especially Targeted Capital Funding (TCF) to replace those school buildings with the most urgent need as identified by the principles of Asset Management Planning. - To develop the infrastructure required to deliver the Special Educational Needs (SEN) Strategy, particularly with regard to co-location of services to ensure easy access for children, young people and families. - The development of integrated Children's Centres in the context of the overall Sure Start programme.

-- To continue addressing issues regarding access for disabled persons to all buildings. - To explore the use of innovative methods of procurement and building that will deliver cost-effective and high quality buildings for education and lifelong learning. - To address effectively issues relating to health and safety, including fire risk, asbestos, legionella and site security.
+Work will continue to ensure that overall patterns of investment from all sources are both "joined-up" and take account of Council priorities.
+In this broad context, the key investment priorities over the next five years will be:

+- To address the backlog of urgent repairs and maintenance identified by condition surveys for all schools. - To provide inspirational learning environments supported through the Directorate's Vision 2025 A Strategic Plan for Learning including the replacement of aged mobile classroom accommodation in a number of schools and the enhancement of existing provision to make it more appropriate for teaching and learning.

+- To address the issues of surplus capacity in the both the primary and secondary sectors in line with projects arising from the review of primary and secondary school places. - To address the issues of Basic Need requirements for additional school places in both the primary and secondary school places through place planning processes. - To explore potential for further PFI projects to replace those school buildings with the most urgent need, as identified by the principles of Asset Management Planning, including condition and suitability of existing provision and assessment of sufficiency of pupil places. - To continue effective bidding for external funding to replace those school buildings with the most urgent need as identified by the principles of Asset Management Planning. - To develop the infrastructure required to deliver the Special Educational Needs (SEN) Strategy, particularly with regard to co-location of services to ensure easy access for children, young people and families.- - To continue addressing issues regarding access for disabled persons to all buildings. - To implement the outcomes of the 2010-11 Review of Education Capital (the Sebastian James Review) for the use of innovative methods of procurement and building that will ensure better value for money whilst delivering cost-effective and high quality buildings for education and lifelong learning. - To ensure the continuing delivery of the Directorate's asset management plan in accordance with DfE requirements especially for the collation of robust data on school places and condition - To recognise the benefits of using a menu of standard drawings and specifications for buildings including national contract and procurement frameworks - To ensure revisions to regulations and guidance for school buildings are adhered to and complied with.. - To address effectively issues relating to health and safety, including fire risk, asbestos, legionella and site security.